 Matthew 6: 25-34 Collective Edition (CE)

-In July of 1994, my parents and uncle put me in a boat alongside two other families and two fishers, and we set off to the land of hope, freedom, and opportunity.
-Once we were here in the United States, I was amazed about how diverse Miami was, when it came to the school that I started attending.
-In Cuba, my exposure to other people was limited to Cubans and the many variations in Cuban culture.
-But here in Miami, I was in a school with white children, black children from all over the world, Hispanic and Latin children from every corner of Central and South America.
-Yet, even with the number of variations of cultures and ethnicities that exist in Miami, there was also an underlying current of prejudice and aggression that was present between almost every ethnic group that I came into contact with.
+In July of 1994, my parents and uncle secured my place on a boat alongside two other families and two fishers.
+We embarked on a journey towards a land of hope, freedom, and opportunity – the United States.
+Upon arrival, Miami's diversity amazed me.
+I had only been exposed to the various shades of Cuban culture.
+But in Miami, I found myself in a school brimming with white children, Black children from all over the globe, and Hispanic and Latin children from every corner of Central and South America.
+Despite the cultural and ethnic variety in Miami, I also noticed an undercurrent of prejudice and aggression across virtually every ethnic group I encountered.

-It is funny how people use labels and created personas to hide the nature of their white privilege and prejudice.
-The interesting part of this story is not the words that they used to ensure that I was put in my place when it came to their fragile egos.
-No, the interesting part of this story is that those are the same people who stand up on pulpits all over the United States and speak of a brown man from the Middle East, who started a movement that matured in North Africa and Asia Minor, only to become whitewash by those who are unable to identify the Christ in them, turning them blind to the Christ in others.
-Therefore, how can any righteous movement for justice emerge out of a people who are unable to look in the mirror and identify that under the pretense of liberalism, exist a deep well of white aggression and hatred towards anyone not considered as one of them?
+It's fascinating how people use labels and create personas to conceal their white privilege and prejudice.
+The real crux of this narrative isn't the derogatory words used to assert their place in the face of their fragile egos.
+Rather, it's that these are the same people who, standing at pulpits across the U.S., speak of a brown man from the Middle East who sparked a movement that flourished in North Africa and Asia Minor, only to be whitewashed by those unable to identify the Christ within themselves, rendering them blind to the Christ in others.
+Thus, how can any righteous movement for justice arise from a group incapable of recognizing that beneath their liberal facade lies a deep well of white aggression and animosity towards anyone deemed as an outsider?

 The Prophets and Righteousness

-At the core of many of the Prophetic messages and stories in our shared Sacred Scriptures, is the concept of righteousness, for the prophets held one Truth when it came to their message.
-You do not honor God in others when you ignore the plight of the least of these of your society.
-Therefore, Prophets like Amos, Micah, Ezekiel, and Jeremiah, looked at the state of society and felt a deep sense of moral indignation towards a people they believed were touched and blessed by the liberating power of God.
-A people who were once slaves to the toxic systems of human power dynamics yet were able to free themselves from that system by embracing a nature contrary to the status quo.
+At the heart of many prophetic messages and stories within our shared Sacred Scriptures lies the concept of righteousness.
+The prophets upheld a singular truth: God is not honored in others when the plight of society's least fortunate is disregarded.
+Hence, prophets such as Amos, Micah, Ezekiel, and Jeremiah looked upon the state of their societies with profound moral indignation.
+They were deeply perturbed by the apparent apathy among those they believed had been touched and blessed by God's liberating power – those who had once been slaves to the toxic systems of human power dynamics yet had managed to liberate themselves by embracing a way of life counter to the status quo.

 Jesus and Righteousness